 Laying the foundations for an encrypted and more secure web, Google has gradually increased the rewards for secure websites.

 Back in Spring of 2017, with the Chrome 62 browser, Google introduced a system which helped users see which websites don't encrypt user data that is received.

-Once a visitor started typing some sort of information into a website, a "Not Secure" ribbon appeared in the address bar, informing the user about the status of the website.
+Once a visitor started typing some sort of information into a website, a "Not Secure" ribbon appeared in the address bar.

-With Chrome 68 - coming in July - this ribbon will be there from the very start - without typing in any user data.
+With Chrome 68 - starting from July 2018 - this ribbon is there from the very start.
+Now the visitor knows the level of security without typing in any user data.

 - Secure will be reserved for HTTPS websites with full SSL encryption.

 - Info/Not secure will mark basic website with no SSL.

 - Not secure/Dangerous is going to be left for pages with no SSL and with a history of collecting sensitive user data.